LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

       ```

-      **In mobile devices** it is important to utilize the native solution for date selection on the device, hence we hide the datepicker dropdown and change the input to type="date" and for time type="time".
-An example to this with javascript is:
+      **In mobile devices** it is important to utilize the native solution for
+      date selection on the device, hence we hide the timepicker dropdown and
+      change the input to type="date" and for time type="time".
+An example to
+      this with javascript is:

       ```